nv-morpheus/Morpheus/docs/source/index.rst

      run    Run one of the available pipelines tools  Run a utility tool

-See :doc:`basic_usage` for more information on using the CLI.
+See :doc:`basics/overview` for more information on using the CLI.

 Building Local Image
 ^^^^^^^^^^^^^^^^^^^^